Vikki Nolan, DSc, MPH

-Vikki G. Nolan, DSc, MPH, is an Associate Professor of Epidemiology, the Interim Dean for Academic Affairs, and serves as the MPH Program coordinator.
+Vikki G. Nolan, DSc, MPH, is an Associate Professor of Epidemiology, the Dean for Academic Affairs, and serves as the MPH Program coordinator.
 She received her MPH from Yale University and her doctoral degree from Boston University, School of Public Health.
 Dr. Nolan's primary research interests are sickle cell disease, a field she worked in for six years while at Boston University, and cancer epidemiology, which she specialized in while employed at St. Jude Children's Research Hospital prior to joining the University of Memphis faculty.
-In addition to her primary research interests, she interested in and has participated in research around genetics, physical fitness, aging, community health, and infectious diseases.
+In addition to her primary research interests, she is interested in and has participated in research around genetics, physical fitness, aging, community health, and infectious diseases.
 Dr. Nolan has a strong background in epidemiologic and statistical methods and extensive experience analyzing data, including large publicly available datasets such as the National Health and Nutrition Survey (NHANES) and the National Hospital Discharge Survey (NHDS).

 - DSc, Epidemiology, Boston University School of Public Health

 - MPH, Epidemiology of microbial disease, Yale University School of Public Health

 - BA, Biology, Hofstra University